ome/devspace/README.md

                 ports:
                     - "8080:80"

-    **NOTE: you have to create manually all new volume directories to avoid permission issues**
+    NOTE:

-    Copy from appropriate existing jobs and point to the new node
+    **You have to create manually all new volume directories to avoid permission issues.
+Copy from appropriate existing jobs and point to the new node.**

 ## Job workflow